crossedbanana/Enron-Email-Classification/README.md

 ## Data

 The Raw data we used is from [Enron Corpus](https://enrondata.readthedocs.io/en/latest/data/edo-enron-email-pst-dataset/), which consists of 5172 training emails and 5857 testing emails in .txt format.
 Out of the 5172 training emails there are 1500 spam emails and 3672 ham emails.
 We are going to train the classification model with the training emails and to classify the testing set.
-Download the folder ```  ``` for the data.
+Download ```data.zip``` in this repo for the email files.

 ## Python Script